firepenguindisopanda/igd-api/README.md

 ## Routes Documentation

-Routes thh=at provide users with data.
+Routes that provide users with data.

 ## ToDo